juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Training and debugging the overall system

 ## Training the neural network
-With the architecture in place we are ready to start learning the model, we are going to execute the caffe train command to start the training process, note that all the data from the LMDB files will flow through the data layer of the network along with the labels, also the backpropagation learning procedure will take place at the same time, and by using gradient descent optimization the error rate will decrease in each iteration.
+With the architecture in place we are ready to start learning the model, we are going to execute the caffe train command to start the training process, note that all the data from the LMDB files will flow through the data layer of the network along with the labels, also the backpropagation learning procedure will take place at the same time, and by using gradient descent optimization, the error rate will decrease in each iteration.

 ```bash
 caffe train --solver=model/solver_feature_scaled.prototxt 2>&1 | tee logteeth_ult_fe_2.log